Tesi Vladimir Socor

 anywhere in the world in the last 30 years, and is due on stream before the

-.
+end of this decade.
 Even without taking into account possible new

 discoveries on Kazakhstan’s continental shelf, oil output is projected to